 On initial recognition of an equity instrument that is not held for trading, Alterna Savings may irrevocably elect to present subsequent changes in FVOCI.
 This election is made on an investment-by-investment basis.
 When this election is used, fair value gains and losses are recognized in other comprehensive income (loss) ("OCI") and are not subsequently reclassified to profit or loss, including on disposal.
 Impairment losses (and reversal of impairment losses) are not reported separately from other changes in fair value.
 Dividends, when representing a return on such investments, continue to be recognized in profit or loss as other income when Alterna Savings' right to receive payments is established.
-See note 6 for details on which investments Alterna Savings has taken the election on.
+See note 5 for details on which investments Alterna Savings has taken the election on.

 All other financial assets are classified as measured at FVTPL.
 In addition, on initial recognition, Alterna Savings may irrevocably designate a financial asset that otherwise meets the requirements to be measured at amortized cost or at FVOCI as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.
-Alterna Savings has not made such election.
+Alterna Savings has previously designated certain loans as FVTPL.
+See note 3.